MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-antivirus-policy.md

 You'll find the antivirus policies under **Manage** in the Endpoint security node of the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).

-Antivirus policies include the same settings that are found in *endpoint protection* or *device restriction* profiles for [device configuration](../configuration/device-profile-create.md) policy and are similar to settings from [device compliance](../protect/device-compliance-get-started.md) policy.
+Antivirus policies include the same settings as *endpoint protection* or *device restriction* profiles for [device configuration](../configuration/device-profile-create.md) policy and are similar to settings from [device compliance](../protect/device-compliance-get-started.md) policy.
 However, those policy types include additional categories of settings that are unrelated to Antivirus.
 The additional settings can complicate the task of configuring Antivirus.
 Additionally, the settings found in the Antivirus policy for macOS aren't available through the other policy types.
 The macOS Antivirus profile replaces the need to configure the settings by using `.plist` files.

 ## Prerequisites for antivirus policy